SAF Training Division Instructor Courses

 - Must speak, write and understand English

-- Must be able to legally possess firearms under both Federal and State laws.
+- Must be able to legally possess and handle firearms under both Federal and State laws.

 Local Instructor candidates, must attend SAFTD Methods of Instruction (MOI) and SAFTD Range Officer (RO).
 To attend an instructor class the instructor candidate must have also attended the student portion of the class they wish to become an instructor in.
 The instructor candidate must demonstrate proficiency and knowledge before attending an instructor class through a qualification & safety evaluation.
 Instructor candidates must obtained a 90%+ on the student test and the instructor test.
 The mission of the SAFTD Instructors is to instruct students using the SAFTD approved syllabus, methods and maintain the standard set forth by SAFTD.